College doesn't have to be your world to change your world.

 - When making your payment, please be sure that the payor information (name and address) matches the information your bank has on file.

-- If you need to register and make your payment in person, call prior to coming to campus to be sure that someone is available to assist you.
+- Call prior to coming to campus to be sure that someone is available to assist you.
+You must register during the hours the cashier office is open.

-- After registering, your cash payment must be made at the Cashier Office on the Lakewood Campus in building 17, between 7:30 am and 4:30 pm Monday through Thursday.
+- After registering, your cash payment must be made at the Cashier Office on the Lakewood Campus in building 17.
 Your seat in your class is not guaranteed until the cashier sends payment confirmation to the CPE office.

 If you need assistance with registration, we are happy to help.
 Please call 253-589-5575.